Chapter 8. The Economy since 1920

 Deindustrialization

 By the mid-1970s, the share of GDP contributed by manufacturing had collapsed from an all-time high in the Second World War to a level comparable to the Depression.
 The movement of investment and employment out of manufacturing was well underway.
 Canada’s manufacturing share of GDP troughed in 1982 at about 16%.
 Indexed to 1961 as a base year (=100), relative employment in manufacturing shrank by more than 40 points by the mid-1990s, and by about 50 points in 2004.
-Part of this decline can be explained by greater automation and a fall in relative prices; part may be explained, as well, by the enlarged share of GDP captured by other sectors, including the .[2]
-Regardless, the move away from an old-style industrial order — a process called — was clearly underway.
+Part of this decline can be explained by greater automation and a fall in relative prices; part may be explained, as well, by the enlarged share of GDP captured by other sectors, including the service sector.[2]
+Regardless, the move away from an old-style industrial order — a process called deindustrialization — was clearly underway.

 The electrical products industry in Canada — associated so strongly with household appliances like washing machines, refrigerators, and sound equipment — was already competing badly against American competitors, but even branch plants like General Motors and General Electric faltered when faced with the new competition from abroad.
 The auto industry in central Canada — along with its sibling plants across the border — sputtered along while Japanese “imports” established more successful, less expensive, and more fuel-efficient products on the market.
 Shiploads of automobiles began arriving in Canada from Asia and Europe in these years, transforming harbourfronts on the Pacific and Atlantic.
 Canadian ports were also reorganized in the 1970s and 1980s to handle shipping containers rather than bulk goods.
 Fewer auto-plant workers and fewer longshoremen (aka: stevedores) were needed, and the same was true for steel producers and machinists.

-The industrial revolution with which Canada was launched in the 1860s was retreating in the face of and , increased automation of manufacturing, improved oceanic and air transportation of freight, and the reduction of state involvement in the economy as a whole.
+The industrial revolution with which Canada was launched in the 1860s was retreating in the face of off-shore production and outsourcing, increased automation of manufacturing, improved oceanic and air transportation of freight, and the reduction of state involvement in the economy as a whole.
 Falling fertility rates resulted in reduced consumer demand for goods as market saturation points arrived.
 For example, dishwashers could be found in 26% of Canadian households in 1979, rising to 38% in 1986.
 Clearly there were opportunities for greater market saturation for that product, but the other key appliances — refrigerators were in nearly 100% of Canadian households from 1976, if not earlier — had reached their ceilings and were being replaced only slowly.
-At the same time, the oil economy in Canada was becoming stronger, and economic and political power was shifting to what was commonly called the (see Section 8.10).
+At the same time, the oil economy in Canada was becoming stronger, and economic and political power was shifting to what was commonly called the New West (see Section 8.10).

 A Legacy of Laundry